Cornell University Ergonomics Web

 But, standing to work has long

-known to be problematic, it is more tiring, it dramatically increases the risks
+known to be problematic, it is more tiring, for men with ischemic heart disease it increases the

-of carotid atherosclerosis (ninefold) because of the additional load on the
+of carotid atherosclerosis because of the additional load on the circulatory

-circulatory system, and it also increases the risks of varicose veins, so
+system.
+Prolonged standing at work also increases the risks of varicose veins

 standing all day is unhealthy.
 The performance of many fine motor skills also